Stanno Sports U.K. Ltd

 “Match Officials” means the referee, the assistant referees and any fourth official appointed to a Competition Match.

-“Non-Contract Player” means any Player (other than a Player on a Scholarship) who is eligible to play for a Club but has not entered into a written contract of employment.
+“Non-Contract Player” means any Player (other than a Player on a Scholarship) who is eligible to play for a Club but has not entered a written contract of employment.

 “Officer” means an individual who is appointed or elected to a position in a Club or Competition which requires that individual to make day to day decisions.